How to start a long-distance relationship? I’m going to tell you how to make your long-distance relationships unique. It’s Arena, your love advisor.

 26. Do Something Interesting

 Or you can watch it together online at the same time.
 Also, you could read a book together, that’s interesting.
 It could even be about relationships, so whatever the topic is, you can share what you’re reading and learning and pull ideas apart.
-Learn about each other and even deeper level.
+Learn about each other on an even deeper level.

 27. Enjoy Your Independence

 There are no more excuses.
-You can see your friends, see your family and also maintain a deep connection with your partner might wherever they are.
+You can see your friends, see your family, and also maintain a deep connection with your partner might, wherever they are.

 28. Set Relationship Goals